BenjaminWendtner/Jhana/README.md

 The assets are devided into three parts: JavaScript, CSS and Images.
 Feel free to add any subfolders to the JS or the CSS folders.
 All these files will be automatically loaded recursively anyways.
 Jhana imports the Bootstrap-Frontend Framework by default.
 For Stylesheets you could use CSS and LESS.
 Also Pjax is used to provide the fastest possible site-loading.
 For all those things, you have to configure nothing, just enjoy the magic ;-)

 ### Helpers
 You can use the Helpers-Folder to create your own Helpers.
-Helper methods can be executed everywhere but we would recommend to use them in views.
+Helper methods can be executed everywhere, so it's up to you when and where to use them.

 ### Localization
 Jhana also supports localization.
 Put your language files into *config/languages/* folder and name them appropriately ("en.php", "de.php" and so on).